-Gross profit, which represents revenues less direct costs, was \$42.9 million for the first quarter of 2013 compared to \$41.2 million for the first quarter of 2012.
+Gross profit, which represents revenues less direct costs, was \$41.3 million for the second quarter and \$84.2 million for the first half of 2013 compared to \$38.7 million for the second quarter and \$79.8 million for the first half of 2012.
 The increase in gross profit was primarily due to the increase in transactions processed in Germany, mainly from increased demand for non-mobile products, the U.S. and at our cadooz subsidiary, along with the impact of our acquisition of ezi-pay.
-These increases were partly offset by a decline in transactions processed in Australia, Spain and the U.K. Gross profit per transaction remained unchanged at \$0.15 for both the first quarter of 2013 and 2012.
+These increases were partly offset by the decrease in transactions processed in Australia and the U.K. and an increase in commissions costs in Brazil.
+Gross profit per transaction increased slightly to \$0.15 for the second quarter of 2013 from \$0.14 for the second quarter of 2012, primarily due to the growth in revenues at our cadooz subsidiary.
+Gross profit per transaction was unchanged at \$0.15 for the first half of 2013 and 2012.